-The National Association of Statutory Health Insurance Physicians (NASHIP) has developed the general practitioner's office-specific quality management procedure "QEP – Qualität und Entwicklung in Praxen®" [Quality and Development in general practitioner's offices], together with practising doctors and psychotherapists, and employees of associations of statutory health insurance physicians (ASHIPs) and QM experts, including professional associations and doctor's assistants.
+The National Association of Statutory Health Insurance Physicians (NASHIP) developed the quality management procedure "QEP – Qualität und Entwicklung in Praxen®" (quality and development in doctor's offices) specifically for medical practices together with established doctors and psychotherapists as well as employees of Associations of Statutory Health Insurance Physicians (ASHIPs) and QM experts including professional associations and doctor's assistants.

 Employees also benefit from QM.
-Their advantages are:
+Benefits:

-Quality improvement and presentation are intensively discussed.
-This includes quality circle work, quality management, quality reports or quality indicators.
-Promoted by the decisions of the conference of the health ministers and through the introduction of internal quality management in the law reform (GMG) from 1 January 2004, the necessity arose for the associations of statutory health insurance physicians to tackle this topic.
-Since 1.1.2006, the QM guideline of the Federal Joint Committee, which firmly determines the requirements of the QM systems in general practitioner's offices, has been in force (see "Legal requirements for QM").
+Quality promotion and presentation is discussed intensively.
+This, among others, includes quality circle work, quality management, quality reports or quality indicators.
+Encouraged by the decisions of the conference of health ministers and with the inclusion of the internal quality management in the law reform (SHI Modernization Act) from 1 January, 2004, the necessity for Associations of Statutory Health Insurance Physicians addressing this issue arouse.
+On 1 January, 2006, the QM directive of the Federal Joint Committee which determines the requirements for QM systems in doctor's offices came into effect (see "Legal requirements for QM").

 In 2002, as part of the quality initiative, the board of directors of the NASHIP made the issue of quality management a priority which is to be developed primarily alongside the development of feedback systems, the further development of quality circle work and the creation of quality reports.